 The grief that took hold of Jesus, that took hold of God, tells us about God’s compassionate heart for sharing our suffering, from the very beginning and in every moment of our human being.

 The true miracle of the Lazarus story is that God took into God’s self the depth of our suffering in a new way – and wept.

 The practices I lift up here will be invitations to honor the pain you have felt, do feel and may feel again.
-When we honor our pain, rather than shut it up and shut down, we give ourselves and others the gift of compassionate hearts.
+When we befriend our pain, we give ourselves and others the gift of compassionate hearts.